dcoluccia/SantAnna-Thesis-2019/README.md

-# Value-at-Risk and Credit Cycles.
-Replication codes.
+# Value-at-Risk and Credit Cycles: Replication codes

 ## General Disclaimer
 These are the replication codes for the unpublished dissertation